 Is Ice Cream Good or Bad For Bodybuilding?
-(Pros & Cons)
+A Coach Answers

-Several of my nutrition clients have asked me whether they can enjoy treats like ice cream, especially if they have bodybuilding and physique goals.
-Here’s my answer…
+Several nutrition clients have asked me whether they can enjoy treats like ice cream, especially if they have bodybuilding and physique goals.
+Here’s my answer.

-Is ice cream good or bad for bodybuilding?
-Ice cream is not the best food for bodybuilding because it is usually overconsumed and has little nutritional value.
+• Ice cream is not the best food for bodybuilding because it is usually overconsumed and has poor nutritional value.
+However, it can be helpful when you need to eat more calories (like in a bulking phase).

 ice cream for bodybuilding

-The calories in ice cream are quite high depending on the brand that we purchase.
-Generally, they range from 140 To 290 calories per serving, with basic flavors being lower than flavors with chunks included.
+The calories in ice cream are high, depending on the brand you purchase.
+Generally, they range from 140 to 290 calories per serving, with basic flavors being lower than flavors with chunks included.

-If you prefer more basic brands and flavors, then you’re looking at fewer calories per serving.
+If you prefer more basic brands and flavors, you’re looking at fewer calories per serving.

-The main macronutrient in ice cream is carbohydrates from the sugar content of ice cream, which gives it its delicious flavour.
-There are typically between 17 to 33 grams of carbs in a ½ cup serving of ice cream depending on the brand and flavour we choose.
+There are typically between 17 and 33 grams of carbs in a ½ cup serving of ice cream, depending on the brand and flavor you choose.

-Ice cream also has a good amount of fat because of the milk fat that is used to give it its creamy texture.
-We can expect anywhere from 7 to 14 grams of fat in a ½ cup serving of ice cream.
+Ice cream also has a good amount of fat because of the milk fat used to give it its creamy texture.
+You can expect anywhere from 7 to 14 grams of fat in a ½ cup serving of ice cream.

-Ice cream products that are marketed as “lighter” or “low calorie” versions have reduced the fat and carb content of the ice cream by decreasing the milk fat and/or using sugar alcohols to replace some of the sugar.
+Ice cream products marketed as “lighter” or “low-calorie” versions have reduced the fat and carb content of the ice cream by decreasing the milk fat or using sugar alcohols to replace some of the sugar.

 These changes in the ingredients will reduce the total carb and fat content of the ice cream, which in turn lowers the calories per serving.

-The protein content of ice cream is incredibly low at around 4 grams per serving, even though it is a dairy product and most dairy products do provide a decent amount of protein.
+The protein content of ice cream is incredibly low at around 4 grams per serving, even though it is a dairy product.

-Ice cream contains an adequate amount of calcium because it is a dairy product, but the sugar content of ice cream tends to overshadow the calcium we’re getting per serving.
+Ice cream contains an adequate amount of calcium because it is a dairy product, but the sugar content of ice cream tends to overshadow the calcium you’re getting per serving.

-We could easily get our calcium from any other dairy product like greek yogurt or cottage cheese, which has less sugar and more protein per serving.
+You could easily get calcium from other dairy products, like Greek yogurt or cottage cheese, which have less sugar and more protein per serving.

-That being said, if we’re eating enough micronutrients throughout the day from other foods, then having a serving of ice cream isn’t going to prevent us from being healthy.
+That said, if you’re eating enough micronutrients throughout the day from other foods, having a serving of ice cream isn’t going to prevent you from being healthy.

-Alternatively, if we don’t think we’re getting enough micronutrients in the meals and snacks we’re eating throughout the day, we could add fruit to a serving of ice cream and bump up the nutrient quality of that snack.
+Alternatively, if you don’t think you’re getting enough micronutrients in the meals and snacks you’re eating throughout the day, you could add fruit to a serving of ice cream and bump up the nutrient quality of that snack.

 1. Ice Cream Is Satiating

-Ice cream can be a perfect inclusion to end the day because ice cream is so satiating that after we eat it, we typically don’t feel that we need to keep snacking.
+Ice cream can be a perfect inclusion to end the day because ice cream is so satiating that after you eat it, you typically don’t feel the need to keep snacking.

 2. Ice Cream Can Help Diet Adherence

-Eating ice cream can help with diet adherence because including it in our diet from time to time will help us to feel less restricted and deprived, which can help to keep motivation high when dieting.
+Ice cream can help with diet adherence because including it in your diet from time to time will allow you to feel less restricted and deprived, which helps keep motivation high when dieting.

 Ice cream is a fun food that tastes amazing, which is even more enjoyable when we’ve been dieting down to improve our physique.

-Including ice cream in our diet, while still hitting our calorie and macronutrient goals can help keep us on track with our goals and keep us from feeling deprived.
+Including ice cream in your diet while still hitting your calorie and macronutrient goals can help keep you on track with your goals.

-3. Ice Cream Can Help Us Consume Additional Calories
+3. Ice Cream Can Help You Consume Additional Calories

-Ice cream is high in calories, but this can be useful when we’re trying to eat a surplus of calories to bulk, or simply trying to reach our calories and macronutrient goals when we’re behind our targets.
+Ice cream is high in calories, but this can be useful when you’re trying to eat a surplus of calories to bulk or simply trying to reach your calorie and macronutrient goals when you’re behind your targets.

-Higher calories are not always a bad thing, they are extremely important when we intend to add muscle mass but sometimes it can be difficult to eat enough to hit our daily calorie and macronutrient goals.
+Higher calories are not always a bad thing; they are vital when you intend to add muscle mass, but sometimes, it can be challenging to eat enough to hit your daily calorie and macronutrient goals.

 3 Cons of Eating Ice Cream For Bodybuilding